scipy/scipy/doc/source/tutorial/stats.rst

 We now take a more realistic example, and look at the difference between the two available bandwidth selection rules.
-Those rules are known to work well for (close to) normal distributions, but even for uni-modal distributions that are quite strongly non-normal they work reasonably well.
+Those rules are known to work well for (close to) normal distributions, but even for unimodal distributions that are quite strongly non-normal they work reasonably well.
 As a non-normal distribution we take a Student's T distribution with 5 degrees of freedom.